 The only downside to ceramic coating is that it's a relatively expensive process and needs to be done professionally at a marine detailer or boatyard that specializes in applying it.
 It may cost you several thousand dollars depending on the size of your boat, but it's well worth the price when you consider how much longer ceramic coating will protect your boat than traditional waxes and polishes.

-Choosing The Best Ceramic Coating: What You Need To Consider?
+Choosing The Best Ceramic Coating for your Boat: What You Need To Consider?

 There are two main types of coatings – permanent and semi-permanent.
 Permanent coatings are designed for longevity, with up to 3 years.
 Semi-permanent coatings do not last as long but can be reapplied every 12 months.
 When it comes time to remove the coating, semi-permanent coatings can be buffed off, while permanent ones must be stripped before being removed and replaced.